UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-07-team28-camera-pose-estimation.md

 -->

 ## Metrics

-Now we will be going over the key metrics we used and why we used them.
+Now we will be going over the three key metrics that we used and what each of them are calculating.

 ### Absolute Trajectory Error (ATE)